Best Cable Modems 2021

 The most widespread DOCSIS standard today is DOCSIS 3.0.
 It allows up to 32 download channels at once and for download speeds up to 1,216 Mbps—that’s over 1 GB.

 Some service providers offer DOCSIS 3.1, depending on where you live and the package you sign up for.
-It’s capable of 10 GB download speeds and 1 GB upload speeds.
-If you have a high-speed internet package, double-check with your provider to see if you’ll need a DOCSIS 3.1 modem.
+It’s capable of 10 gigabits per second (Gbps) download speeds and 1 Gbps upload speeds.

 If you don’t have DOCSIS 3.1 but want a future-proof modem, there are a few backward-compatible DOCSIS 3.1 modems on the market.
 Be warned: they’re pricey.